 - the action is not proportionate to the desired outcome.

 - insufficient consideration of legal and financial advice.

 How to call-in

-A call-in must be notified to the Director of Legal & Governance Services in writing by completing the call-in form and returning it to Democratic Services office.
+A call-in must be notified to the Director of Legal & Governance Services in writing by completing the call-in form.
+It must be and returned to Democratic Services online.
 Contact details are at the bottom of this page.